-The role of student input within the department is formalized and utilized.
+The role of student input within the Department is formalized and utilized.

-The public health degree programs benefit from an active and engaged community advisory board.
+The Public Health Programs benefits from an active and engaged community advisory board.

 The Department benefits from the strategic plans developed in tandem between its internal (faculty) and external (advisory board) committees and influence on and coordination with higher unit strategic plans.